DeployDeploy with Dockerfile

 Docker Compose

-Zeabur currently only supports Dockerfile deployment and does not provide Docker Compose deployment.
+Zeabur currently does not support deploying from Docker Compose YAML.